dafrius/v1_size_measurement/methods.md

 was then determined by the SurfMeasures command provided by AFNI (Analysis of Functional NeuroImages; Cox, 1996).

-The FFA, responding preferentially to faces, was identified independently for each subject, based on the localiser scan.
-First, to select the brain regions more responsive to faces than non-face objects we computed the conjunction between [intact faces - intact hands] and [intact faces - intact instruments] contrasts.
-Next, to exclude activity to low-level image properties we selected the voxels that showed a significantly larger response to intact than scrambled faces [intact face - scrambled face].
-Significant voxel clusters on t maps were selected at a q[false discovery rate, FDR] < 0.01.
-After visual inspection, the threshold for some subjects was set increased to delineate between face preferring clusters.
-Overall, there were more face-selective voxels in the right FFA (**X** ± **X**) compared to the left (**X** ± **X**).

 ## Measurement of pRFs
 We created predicted timecourse's of **X** 2D Gaussian pRF models, each model was centered at a grid location (with a spacing of 0.2 degrees of visual angle)